 Our mission is to be there for mothers and their babies – born, preborn, and not yet conceived.
 This means helping women make the best possible choices for their reproductive health no matter what their stage of life.

-At this time, free STD testing for our Manning, Oregon neighbors is only available at our Southeast Portland clinic.
+At this time, free STD testing for our Manning, Oregon neighbors is only available at our Southeast Portland and Beaverton clinics.
 But women from all over the Portland area, including Manning, Oregon, are encouraged to make an appointment and come in.
 Our trained staff will treat you with judgment-free respect and confidentiality while providing you with the lab-grade, trustworthy, and free STI testing that you need to make smart decisions for your health and the health of your sexual partners.

 Knowing the range, signs, and treatments of sexually transmitted infections (STIs) is key in being able to fight their effects and their spread.